 Public Works Project Story Maps

-For more information on Public Works Projects please click below.
+For more information on Public Works Projects view the following link.

-200 DREDGE PROJECT RESIDENTIAL CANAL STORY MAP DREDGING & MUCK REMOVAL STORY MAP
+RESIDENTIAL CANAL DREDGING & MUCK REMOVAL PROGRAM PHASE 3 STORY MAP

 In order to provide essential services in a cost-effective manner, the city uses both direct staff resources and outside contractors.
 As such, when we get a request for help, we will either dispatch staff to address the problem or contact the appropriate outside contractor to provide the requested services.